oyama/pico-stdio-ble/README.md

 # Support for stdout over BLE for Raspberry Pi Pico W

-This library routes your device's standard output (stdout) logs over BLE using the Nordic UART Service.
+This library transfers your device's standard output (`stdout`) logs to a wireless network over BLE using the Nordic UART Service.
-In addition to the traditional UART and USB CDC options, you can now capture logs wirelessly without any cables.
+In addition to the UART and USB CDC options supported by pico-sdk, you can now capture logs wirelessly without any cables.
+It also allows you to view logs directly on your smartphone, making remote monitoring even more convenient.
 This is especially handy for field troubleshooting and debugging during deployment, specifically on the Raspberry Pi Pico W and Pico 2 W.

 ## Features